Dan Biton (footballer): Early life

-Biton was born in Beersheba, Israel, to a family of Sephardic Jewish descent.
+Biton was born in Be'er Sheva, Israel, to a family of Sephardic Jewish descent.

 Club career

 Hapoel Be'er Sheva

 Biton made his debut for Hapoel Be'er Sheva against Maccabi Petah Tikva in Toto Cup, in September 2014.

 During the 2014\15 Season, He played in The youth academy of Hapoel Be'er Sheva, Except some games that he was included in the reserves of the Senior team.

 In the 2015\16 season, new coach Barak Bakhar gave Biton more minutes; He started in the team's loss To Hapoel Acre, came in as a sub against Maccabi Petah Tikva And Assisted Maharan Radi's Goal (H. Be'er Sheva won 5–2) and later would in the season came in as a sub against Kiryat Shmona, Assisting John Ogu's winning goal at the 90th minute.

 F.C.
 Ashdod

 Biton was loaned to F.C.
 Ashdod for two years.
 He scored his debut club goal in the 1–3 loss to Hapoel Haifa.

 In August 2017, Biton would officially leave H. Be'er Sheva after he was acquired by F.C.
 Ashdod and then signed a long-term contract with the club.